ProperCode/Clickless-Mouse/readme.md

 Clickless Mouse makes using a computer easier for people with repetitive strain injury, carpal tunnel syndrome, some motor disabilities and other health problems.<br/>

-This application allows to use a mouse without clicking - by moving it only.<br/>
+This application allows using a mouse without clicking - by moving it only.<br/>

 By reacting to user mouse movements this program simulates left/right mouse button click, double left mouse button click and left/right mouse button holding. <br/>